GixCoder999/Student-Record-Management---OOP-Project/README.md

-# Student Record System — Summary
+# Student Record Management System — Summary

-- The project is a **Student Record System** with three departments:
+- The project is a **Student Record Management System** with three departments:
   **CS (Computer Science), SE (Software Engineering), EE (Electrical Engineering)**
   (designed so more departments can be added easily)